AndrewLockett/tidy-data-project/CodeBook.md

 #Codebook for Tidy Data Set

 ##Project Description:
 This codebook describes the data cleaning process used for the Coursera 'Getting and Cleaning Data' course project.
-The task related to cleaning a set of data relating to 'Human Activity Recognition' gathered using Smartphone accelerometer and gyroscope sensors.
+The task was to create a tidy data set relating to 'Human Activity Recognition' gathered using Smartphone accelerometer and gyroscope sensors.
 In brief the process involved (see below for more detail):

 - Downloading the data set from the UCI Machine Learning Repository
 - Combining several data sets together